Deepak9912/django-travel-blog/README.md

 ![delete](https://user-images.githubusercontent.com/93731898/179617049-12977779-ddd4-40a9-be5c-cd5e64ea1564.PNG)

 Similiar to editing a comment, a user can click on a delete button which will generate a pop up window asking them if they wish to delete the comment.
 The user can only delete their own comment.

 ### Admin Panel/ Superuser

 ![admin](https://user-images.githubusercontent.com/93731898/179617976-ef120f41-4943-4b7f-ba5d-2b541b351a6d.PNG)

-On the Admin Panel, as an admin/superuser I have full access to CRUD functionality so I can view, create, edit and delete the following ones:
+On the Admin Panel, as an admin/superuser I have full access to CRUD functionality so I can view, create, edit and delete the following items:
 1. Posts
 2. Comments
 3. Contact emails